Disordered impenetrable two-component fermions in one dimension: Conclusions

 \acknowledgements

-This work was supported by the Russian Science Foundation Grant No. 20-42-05002 (Sections~\ref{S:1D_Hubbard_overview} and~\ref{S:random_field}; the study of the effect of random magnetic field) and the Russian Roadmap on Quantum Computing (Sec.~\ref{S:potential_disorder}; the study of potential disorder).
-We also acknowledge support of this work by Rosatom.
+We thank O. Gamayun and M. Zvonarev for numerous useful discussions.
+This work was supported by the Russian Science Foundation Grant No. 20-42-05002 (Sec.~\ref{S:1D_Hubbard_overview} and~\ref{S:random_field}; the study of the effect of random magnetic field), the Russian Roadmap on Quantum Computing (Sec.~\ref{S:potential_disorder}; the study of potential disorder), Contract No. 868-1.3-15/15-2021, October 5, 2021); and by the Priority 2030 program at the National University of Science and Technology ``MISIS” under the project K1-2022-027 (calculation of matrix elements).
+MSB thanks Basic Research Program of HSE for the provided support.